MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

      ![Screenshot of the portal menu option](../../Linked_Image_Files/5-show-portal-menu.png)

 1. Select **All services**.
-    * Take a couple of minutes to look through the list to see how many services Azure offers.
+    * Take a couple of minutes to review the list of the many services Azure offers.

 1. Select **Virtual machines**.
-(If you don't see it, use the search box in the top left corner of the view).
+(Alternatively, use the search box in the top left corner of the view).

 1. The **Virtual Machines** pane appears.
 Unless you previously created a virtual machine there will be no results.